alessandrofama/fmod-gms2/README.md

 This extension adds bindings to the FMOD Studio API (version 2.01.00) for Game Maker Studio 2.
 I originally wanted to update the bindings created by [mstop4](https://github.com/mstop4/FMODGMS), but decided to rewrite the extension, adding support for the Studio API and removing support for the low-level API.
 Thanks to mstop4 to the useful insight in creating a Game Maker extension.

-This extension is work-in-progress, works with Windows in the editor (Run mode), but haven't tested on any final build.
+This extension is work-in-progress, works with Windows and macOS in the editor (Run mode), but haven't tested on any final build.
 Pull requests are welcome! 😊

 ## Table of Contents